squirrel-prover/squirrel-prover/documentation/sphinx/source/proofs.rst

    XOR t] ) && len(n) = len(t) then n_FRESH else (n XOR t)`.
 This new
-   term then allow to drop the old term only if :g:`n` and :g:`t` do have the same length (otherwise the one time pad does not work), and if this is the only occurence of :g:`n` in the biframe.
+   term then allow to drop the old term only if :g:`n` and :g:`t` do have the same length (otherwise the one time pad does not work), and if this is the only occurrence of :g:`n` in the biframe.

    When multiple XOR occur in the biframe, one can specify one or two optional term patterns, to specify in any order the name :g:`n` or